 Mandatory and Full Consistency Checks

 By creating backups, a user is sure that the backed up data is possible to restore if required.
-Unfortunately, this may be not 100% true if backup data on backup storage is corrupted for some reason.
+Unfortunately, it does not always work this way.
+For example, if backup data on backup storage is corrupted for some reason.
 The occurrence of data corruption can have many reasons, ranging from technical problems with the cloud provider’s service to industrial sabotage.

 The consistency check is a mechanism that prevents possible data losses.
 By finding any discrepancies, a user is notified if some objects are missing in backup storage or there is a mismatch between object sizes or modification dates.